Today, I am actively avoiding the madness of Boston on St. Patrick’s day weekend by celebrating in my own way- by baking, of course!

 Instructions

-- Cut butter up into small pieces and add to bowl.
-Use a pastry cutter to cut butter into flour mixture, until it resembles coarse crumbs.
+- Cut 5 tablespoons of the butter (cold straight from the fridge) into small pieces and add to the bowl.
+Use a pastry cutter or fork to cut butter into flour mixture, until it resembles coarse crumbs.
+Tip: If this seems difficult to do, you can use your hands to break the butter up or pulse the mixture in your food processor.

-- Mix together until the dough just comes together.
+- Drain the liquid from the raisin mixture into another small bowl.
+Add the buttermilk (1 ¼ cups), egg (1), and drained raisin/zest/caraway seed mixture to the flour and butter mixture.
+Mix together until the dough just comes together.
 It may be crumbly and in multiple pieces- this is OK.

 Notes

-- These will keep in the freezer for up to 6 months.
+- Storing the scones: These will keep at room temperature for only 1-2 days in an airtight container.
+Store in the freezer for up to 6 months.
 Microwave for about 20 seconds to thaw when you would like to have one!

 Nutrition